NGCP/GCS/docs/communications/introduction.rst

   :type: string

   This is predefined for every message that is defined in the JSON protocol.
 This field defines what kind of message is being sent or received.
-For example, a start message's ``type`` field would be "start".
+For example, a start message's ``type`` field would be "start" and a stop message's ``type`` field would be "stop".

 .. confval:: id